-Open Source Components That Cause Node.js Security Issues
+Open Source Components Causing Node.js Security Issues

-Top 5 Node.js Security Risks
+Top 10 Node.js Security Risks and Their Solutions

 3. Cross-Site Forgery Requests (CSFR)

 CSRF attacks force end users to execute unnecessary actions on authenticated web applications.
-The targets of CSRF attacks are changes in application state requests, because the attacker has no way of seeing the forged request response.
+The targets of CSRF attacks are changes in application state requests because the attacker has no way of seeing the forged request response.

 Hackers can trick users into executing unnecessary actions by using social engineering techniques, like sending links via chat or email.
 CSRF can force state-changing requests like changing email addresses and then transferring funds.
 For administrative users, CSRF can compromise the entire web application.

 Preventing CSRF in Node.js requires the use of Anti-Forgery Tokens.
-Anti-CSRF tokens are used to monitor and validate the authenticity of user requests, and prevent one-click attacks.4.
-Default cookie session name
+Anti-CSRF tokens are used to monitor and validate the authenticity of user requests, and prevent one-click attacks.

 Session cookies enable websites to identify users.
 Any action you do on the website is stored as a cookie.
 Shopping carts in e-commerce sites are the most common example of this functionality.